brson/rust-chamber/README.md

 # Enter the Rust Chamber

-This is a tool for sandboxing software using only the Rust type system.
+This is a compiler that sandboxes software using only the Rust type system.

-It is not though a suggestion that Rust is suitable for use as a sandbox.
+Please do not use Rust as a language-based sandbox.

 # Why?